-- A proxy form accompanies this Notice of Meeting. - A shareholder entitled to attend and vote is entitled to appoint one or more proxies.
+- A proxy form accompanies this Notice of Meeting. - A shareholder entitled to attend and cast two or more votes may appoint up to two proxies.
 A proxy need not be a shareholder and can be an individual or a body corporate.
 Each proxy will have the right to vote on a poll and to speak at the meeting.
-If a shareholder appoints more than one proxy to attend the meeting, each proxy must be appointed to exercise the rights attached to a different share or shares held by a shareholder.
-Further proxy forms are available by contacting the Share Registrar. - The appointment of a proxy may specify the proportion or number of votes that the proxy may exercise. - If a proxy is not directed how to vote on an item of business, the proxy may vote or withhold their vote on that resolution as they think fit.
-Should any resolution other than those specified in this Notice of Meeting be proposed at the meeting, a proxy may vote on that resolution as they think fit (unless otherwise directed by the shareholder). - If a proxy is instructed to withhold their vote on an item of business, they are directed not to vote on the shareholder's behalf on the poll and the shares that are the subject of the proxy appointment will not be counted in calculating the required majority.

-- Shareholders who return their proxy forms with a direction on how to vote but do not nominate the identity of their proxy will be taken to have appointed the Chairman of the meeting as their proxy to vote on their behalf.
+Further proxy forms are available by contacting the Share Registrar. - A proxy appointment may specify the proportion or number of votes that the proxy may exercise.
+Where this is not specified and more than one proxy is appointed, the votes will be divided equally among the proxies (i.e. where there are two proxies, each proxy may exercise half the votes). - If a proxy is not directed how to vote on an item of business, or should any resolution other than those specified in this Notice of Meeting be proposed at the meeting, the proxy may vote or abstain from voting on that resolution as they think fit. - If a proxy is instructed to abstain from voting on an item of business, they are directed not to vote on the shareholder's behalf on the poll and the shares that are the subject of the proxy appointment will not be counted in calculating the required majority. - · Shareholders who return their proxy forms with a direction on how to vote but do not nominate the identity of their proxy will be taken to have appointed the Chairman of the meeting as their proxy to vote on their behalf.
 If a proxy form is returned with a direction on how to vote but the nominated proxy does not attend the meeting, or does not vote on the resolution, the Chairman of the meeting will act in place of the nominated proxy and vote in accordance with any instructions.
-It is intended that proxy appointments in favour of the Chairman of the meeting, the Secretary or any Director that do not contain a direction on how to vote will be used where possible to support each of the resolutions proposed at Items 1 to 20, and against the resolutions proposed at Items 21 and 22, in this Notice of Meeting. - The KMP of BHP (which includes each of the Directors, the CFO and the President Operations of each of Minerals Australia, Minerals America and Petroleum) and their closely related parties (such as close family members and any controlled companies) will not be able to vote as your proxy on any of Items 7, 8, 9 and 10, unless you direct them how to vote.
-If you intend to appoint a member of the KMP as your proxy, please ensure that you direct them on how to vote on Items 7, 8, 9 and 10, by marking the voting boxes on the proxy form for those items.
-If you appoint the Chairman of the meeting as your proxy, or the Chairman of the meeting is appointed as your proxy by default, but you do not mark the voting boxes on the proxy form for any of Items 7, 8, 9 and 10, by completing and returning the proxy form you will be expressly authorising the Chairman of the meeting to exercise your proxy on the resolutions for which voting boxes have not been marked even though they are connected with remuneration of the KMP. - The proxy form must be signed by the shareholder or the shareholder's attorney. - Proxies appointed by corporations must be executed in accordance with BHP Group Plc's Articles of Association.
+It is intended that proxy appointments in favour of the Chairman of the meeting, the Secretary or any Director that do not contain a direction on how to vote will be used where possible to support each of the resolutions proposed at Items 1 to 20, and against the resolutions proposed at Items 21 and 22, in this Notice of Meeting. - The KMP of BHP (which includes each of the Directors, the CFO and the President Operations of each of Minerals Australia, Minerals America and Petroleum) and their closely related parties (such as close family members and any controlled companies) will not be able to vote as your proxy on any of Items 7.
+8. 9 and 10 unless you direct them how to vote.
+If you intend to appoint a member of the KMP as your proxy, please ensure that you direct them on how to vote on Items 7, 8, 9 and 10 by marking the voting boxes on the proxy form for those items.
+If you appoint the Chairman of the meeting as your proxy, or the Chairman of the meeting is appointed as your proxy by default, but you do not mark the voting boxes on the proxy form for any of Items 7, 8, 9 and 10, by completing and returning the proxy form you will be expressly authorising the Chairman of the meeting to exercise your proxy on the resolutions for which voting boxes have not been marked even though they are connected with remuneration of the KMP. - The proxy form must be signed by the shareholder or the shareholder's attorney. - Proxies appointed by corporations must be executed in accordance with the Corporations Act.